 Tuning is one of those subjects that is in the eye of the beholder and can be considered to be an extremely simple subject, or an extremely complex one.
 It depends upon the experience of the tuner and the depth to which he wishes to pursue the subject as well as what tuning tools he is working with.

-Tuning-What can I change to make my car run up to its potential?
+Now, Tuning in general-What can I change to make my car run up to its potential?

 There are really only three things that you can do to alter the tune of the engine assuming you have addressed all the basics.